cookingfox/uid-java/README.md

-# uid-java
+# Uid - a unique identifier utility for Java

-A Java library for working with a simple unique identifier object
+A Java library for working with a simple unique identifier object.